 Sounds were always one of the RD-series’ strong suits.
-Whether it was the unrealistic yet unique tones of the early RD-1000 or the surprisingly impressive tones offered off the Roland V-Piano engine, the RD-series has always shone through with a good sound palate.
+Whether it was the unrealistic yet unique tones of the early RD-1000 or the surprisingly impressive tones offered off the Roland V-Piano engine, the RD-series has always shone through with a good sound palette.

 The result?
 Well, I think it does an excellent job.
 Let’s talk about the engines first.

-The V-Piano engine is based entirely on modelling, meaning no samples are involved whatsoever.
+The V-Piano engine is based entirely on modeling, meaning no samples are involved whatsoever.
 Before you dismiss this as a second-rate imitation, I’d recommend listening to a few demos and blind tests before jumping to conclusions.

 It’s surprisingly effective at getting good sound, and the sound shaping options through Roland’s Piano Designer allow a lot more editing than mere sample files.

 I particularly like the inclusion of difficult-to-realistically-simulate details like hammer noise and sympathetic string resonance.

 Considering that Roland made the first 10 acoustic piano presets with the V-Piano sound engine, they clearly have a lot of confidence in their engineering.

 Just like the Roland FP-series, this powers some of the acoustic pianos here, and you also get access to a similar piano designer.

 The SuperNATURAL sound engine focuses on the electric piano sounds and sampled workstation tones (bass, strings, synths and pads).

 Skipping past all the technological jargon, the main difference of note here is the polyphony count.